Hello, my name is Kat and I am a trigger snob.

 The pull was long – okay, it’s a double-action – but it was also wobbly.
 Yes, wobbly.
 There’s no clearer description for the way it jiggled side-to-side as I pressed it, finally discovered the sticky break, and waited endlessly for the reset (spoiler alert: the reset took so long I had time to brew coffee and send snarky texts).

 What do you look for in a light, precise AR trigger?
 Obviously it needs to be capable of a light pull weight, the definition of which varies from shooter so shooter.
 My definition of the ideal light trigger is going to rustle some jimmies, but you all will somehow survive and go on to comment another day.
 This trigger should have a smooth, short pull and a glass-rod crisp break with a reset so brief you could blink and miss it.
-Bonus points if said trigger has interchangeable shoes and is a drop-in.
+Bonus points if said trigger assembly has interchangeable (curved, flat) shoes and is a drop-in.

 Some of you know where this is going already.
 Good for you, fellow trigger sn…lovers.